Acceptance Devices | PAX A77 Terminal User Guide

 8. Tap the back arrow until you reach the Home screen.

-Before you can configure the cellular network connection for the PAX terminal, you must enter the SIM card PIN.
-For more information, see Entering the SIM Card PIN into the PAX Terminal.
+Before configuring a cellular network connection for the PAX terminal, enter the SIM card PIN in to the terminal.

-Follow these steps to configure the cellular network connection for the PAX terminal:
+Follow these steps to configure a cellular network connection for the PAX terminal.

 1. On the terminal Home screen, tap the